UKCloud/documentation/articles/other/other-ref-idam.md

 ### Adding a user to a group

-If you wish to give a user a particular permission, you can then use the IDs that you have found to make a request to grant the user that permission.
+To give a user a particular permission, use the IDs that you have found to make a request to grant the user that permission.

 You can add a user to a group with this PUT request.
 Expect a response code of 204 if this is successful.